ABOUT THE VENUE

 The Natural History Museum opened its doors in 1881, and its world-renowned collection spans 4.5 billion years, from the formation of the solar system to the present day.

-The Museum’s Hintze Hall is home to a blue whale skeleton suspended from the ceiling, which will play host to The Luna Cinema this Valentine’s Day.
+The Museum’s Hintze Hall is home to a blue whale skeleton suspended from the ceiling, which makes the perfect setting under which to enjoy some fantastic films.